BLCM/BLCMods/Pre Sequel Mods/Astor/Fixes/Deadly Bloom Legendary Shield Fix/ReadMe.md

 > Though it displays in inventory as a purple-rarity item, ***the Deadly Bloom is internally classified as a legendary, and is part of the general legendary loot pool***.
 Because of this the shield has a small chance to be found from any suitable loot source, including from chests and other containers as well as from defeated enemies.
 >

-### Legendary Rarity fix:
+### My modest contribution to fix this bug:

-Such a fix didn't seem to exist for TPS, though, so I took it upon myself to create one... and now, the *Deadly Bloom* has regained his *legit* Legendary rarity... instead of the Epic (purple) rarity.
+Such a fix didn't seem to exist for TPS, though, so I took it upon myself to create one...

+### Step 01: Legendary Rarity fix:

+With a simple tweak, the *Deadly Bloom* has regained his *legit* Legendary rarity, instead of the Epic (purple) rarity.

-### Legendary Value fix:
+### Step 02: Legendary Value fix:

-Of course, I don't forget to adapt the *Monetary Value* from the *Deadly Bloom* to his recovered Legendary rarity.
+With another simple tweak, the *Monetary Value* from the *Deadly Bloom* is adapted to his (recovered) Legendary rarity.

-### Legendary Skin Fix
+### Step 03: Legendary Skin Fix

 To find a way to give a Legendary skin to the *Deadly Bloom* make me scratch my head more than once, because unlike the applied solution for the identical bug in BL2, in TPS, I cannot use the following command: